MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipalEndpoint.md

 # Update-MgServicePrincipalEndpoint

 ## SYNOPSIS
-Endpoints available for discovery.
-Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
+Update the navigation property endpoints in servicePrincipals

 ## SYNTAX